tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 Since I spend most of my time programming on a laptop with no external monitor, I often have a sliver of a console window showing beside my tools/editor.
 The console is showing the continuous builds running on the code I'm writing.
-It's low-distraction, yet I can always know if the tests are running red or green.
+It's low-distraction, yet I always know if the tests are running red or green.

-Now if the Fomu could give me the red/green indicator, I could save that little bit of screen real-estate, only switching to the console window if things are red.
+Now if the Fomu would give me a red/green indicator, I could save that little bit of screen real-estate, only switching to the console window if things are red.

 I'm often writing Ruby, so I'm using a Ruby project as an example, with two of my favourite tools for development:

 * [RSpec](https://rspec.info/) for tests
 * [Guard](https://guardgem.org/) for watching files and running the associated tests when changes are made

+The notes below follow the two stages of my playing around with this idea:

+* first a "proof of concept" that simply uses wishbone-tool integrated with Guard to poke the LED driver on the factory default Fomu
+* a final version that uses a RISC-V C program on the Fomu so that notification status changes require just a singe write over the wishbone bus

 ### The Proof-of-Concept